Cleveland serial killer Anthony Sowell dies from terminal illness at 61

 Anthony Sowell was on death row at Ohio’s Chillicothe Correctional Institute and continued to push the appeal process of his death sentence before he died.

-Police found 10 more women rotting on his property after excavating the home.
+Police found ten more women decaying on his property after excavating the home.

 In total, Sowell was convicted of 81 counts of crimes that happened between June 2007 and Sept.
 2009, including aggravated murder and kidnapping.